This is the multi-page printable view of this section. Click here to print.

 Those users will then receive notification emails for apps they own.

-Send alerts only for some tasks
+Send alerts only for some reload tasks

 Some reload tasks may be more important than others.